OpenDDS/rmw_opendds/readme.md

 Once the packages are installed, you can test how they are working by invoking `colcon build --packages-up-to demo_nodes_cpp --parallel-workers 1` within the ROS-2 workspace folder.
 This will build one of the simpler ROS-2 demo projects, causing all of the packages in this RMW to be built.
 The `--parallel-workers 1` flag is used to make debugging parallel execution of CMake targets easier.

 ## Project Status
 1. `rosidl_typesupport_opendds_c` is partially implemented.
-Currently, it correctly converts any MSG/SRV files to OMG IDLs, detects the OpenDDS and Tao libraries/preprocessors, and attemps to process the IDLs using those preprocessors.
-The next step is to integrate the Python script from the `opendds_cmake_module` (which is not written/implemented) into this module's root CMake file so that it runs *before* the OpenDDS and Tao processors.
-Once that is done, all of the expected C/C++ output files from OpenDDS/Tao must be added to a library that ROS-2 can detect (which should happen automatically).
+Currently, it correctly converts any MSG/SRV files to OMG IDLs, detects the OpenDDS and TAO libraries/preprocessors, and attemps to process the IDLs using those preprocessors.
+The next step is to integrate the Python script from the `opendds_cmake_module` (which is not written/implemented) into this module's root CMake file so that it runs *before* the OpenDDS and TAO processors.
+Once that is done, all of the expected C/C++ output files from OpenDDS/TAO must be added to a library that ROS-2 can detect (which should happen automatically).

 2. `rosidl_typesupport_opendds_cpp` is largely incorrect or unimplemented.
 It should be re-written based on the `rosidl_typesupport_opendds_c` package once that package is complete.